 Selectivity:

-Selective herbicides control specific weed species while minimizing damage to desirable turfgrass.
-Take for example the selectivity of the sulfonylurea herbicides vs warm season turf.
-This selectivity enables you to use many of these to remove turf type ryegrass from oversown sports grounds when you transition back to couch in the spring.
+Selective lawn herbicides control specific weed species while minimizing damage to desirable turfgrass.
+Take for example the selectivity of the sulfonylurea herbicides on warm season turf.
+This selectivity enables you to use many of these to remove turf type ryegrass from oversown sports grounds when you transition back to couch in the Spring.

 Safety margin: